Installation of NetBSD 7 on the Raspberry Pi 2

 System Configuration

-It is recommended to edit /etc/rc.conf
+It is recommended to edit /etc/rc.conf and add some settings to

 extend the life time of the memory card: